-Tree Number Protection Specification 1 and 2 Tree protective fencing around the edges of the existing garden bed.
-Existing driveway to provide ground protection.
-An alternative should be installed in the event the existing is removed.
+Tree Number Protection Specification

+1 and 2 - Trunk Protection

 4, 5 and 6 Trees located on raised level and set back between 5.3m and 4.3m of the rear boundary, also separated by an existing structures.
 Perimeter fencing will provide sufficient protection.
-7,8,9 Group protective fencing for the demolition and construction phase.
-Existing driveway is to be retained to provide ground protection.